How to Choose the Right Diamond Shape

 Pear Shape Diamond

 Often referred to as the tear drop diamond because of its rounded head and fine pointed end, the pear shape diamond has gained a lot of interest recently.
 Its versatile shape allows the pear shape diamond to be worn having the point facing towards you or away.
-Pear shape diamond produces a high rate of brilliance and a soft and delicate look, that tends to be very exceptional.
+Pear shape engagement rings produce a high rate of brilliance and a soft and delicate look, that tends to be very exceptional.

 Radiant Cut Diamond

-There is no surprise that the radiant cut diamond has become one of the hottest shapes in the recently.
+There is no surprise that the radiant cut engagement rings have become one of the hottest shapes recently.
 This exceptional diamond is perfect hybrid between the brilliance of the round cut and the elongated rectangular shape of the emerald cut diamond.
 Perfect for the longer narrow finger, a person who loves emerald shape diamonds typically love the radiant cut as well.

 Emerald Cut Diamond